semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 ## What's next?

-In the next section we'll do our first steps with Continuous Integration.
+In the next section, we'll do our first steps with Continuous Integration.